Tom Taylor, Baron Taylor of Blackburn: Career

 Taylor was elected to Blackburn Town Council in 1954, later becoming chairman of the education committee.
 In 1960, he was appointed a JP on the Blackburn bench.
 A Congregationalist and committed Christian, he was named president of the Free Church Council in 1963.
 He was awarded the Officer of the Most Excellent Order of the British Empire (OBE) in the 1969 Queen's Birthday Honours list.
 He served as leader of Blackburn Council from 1972 to 1976, on the recommendation of fellow church-goer and former leader Sir George Eddie.
 For his services to local government, he was awarded the Commander of the Most Excellent Order of the British Empire (CBE) in the 1974 Queen's Birthday Honours.

-One of Taylor's successes as a councillor was the setting up of special centers to help recent immigrants who had arrived in the town to work in the textile industry.
+One of Taylor's successes as a councillor was the setting up of special centres to help recent immigrants who had arrived in the town to work in the textile industry.
 As chairman of the education committee, he imposed a ceiling of 7% on the number of immigrant children in any one school, bussing additional children to other schools.
 The aim was to ensure an ethnic mix in local schools to promote social integration and help the children learn English.

 He became leader of education services on Lancashire County Council, as well as being Chairman of the juvenile bench.
 A consensual politician in the tradition of Hugh Gaitskell, he steered comprehensive education through despite some concerns in the town.
 There he developed the Rochdale tradition of co-operative societies on the council bringing together teachers and parents on a corporatist model.
 He utilized the leverage of businesses to help finance educational needs by brokerage of a third way for community uses of premises out of school hours and during holidays.
 He was not a particular friend of Barbara Castle, the local MP who was so close to Prime Minister Harold Wilson, and was delighted to influence the succession of Jack Straw to the seat on her retirement.
 Taylor's socialist circle included James Callaghan; when Taylor lost his seat on the Blackburn Council in 1976 he was a natural recruit for the labour peerage.
 His froideur toward Castle was not helped when he was asked to share an office at the House of Lords.